 It might be the case that today's blog post is a bit off-topic from my traditional blog posts.
 It's a bit of a personal narrative, and I hope that's OK.

-You see, today is 21st May, 2017 and this date represents the anniversary of my dad passing away.
+You see, today is the 21st of May, 2017 and this date represents the anniversary of my dad passing away.
 And that is significant because my dad was my role model.
 He was an environmental chemist working for the State of Washington Department of Ecology for many years, including my time as a chemistry major at university.
 I would occasionally visit his lab and observe him "on the bench" as he called it.
 There is no doubt in my mind that my interactions with him played a big role in my choosing chemistry as a major - despite zero pressure from him to follow in his footsteps.
 I can say, though, that he beamed with joy at my graduation ceremony when he got to meet many of my chemistry professors.

 My first teaching job was in Los Angeles, California.
 As a young teacher, I was full of enthusiasm and energy - but I lacked the nuanced style of the veteran teachers around me.
 Each day was a new experience full of challenges; I loved every minute of my time in front of the classroom.
 And luckily for me, I still love being a teacher.
 I can't think of anything more important - or rewarding! - to call my career.